GamerBoi801/Pass-Manager/README.md

 ## Security Considerations

 - Always use strong, unique passwords for each service.
-- Regularly update your passwords.
+- Regularly update your passwords, and avoid reusing them across services.
-- Ensure that your local environment is secure.
+- Ensure that your local environment is secure by keeping your OS updated.

 ## Contributing